 GSoC Phase 2 and 3

-Once we had things working with Hydrus then we started working on different projects.
-I was in charge of the simulation to demonstrate the capabilities of Hydrus and Hydra Core vocabulary in general.
-I contributed to Hydrus development whenever I had time.
+Once we got Hydrus up and running, we started tackling different projects.
+I was in charge of the simulation to show off what Hydrus and the Hydra Core vocabulary could do.
+I also chipped in on Hydrus development whenever I had a spare moment.

-The simulation simulates the movements of a flock of drones that have as objective to detect the presence of fires or abnormal heat spots in a given geographical area using an infrared sensor.
+This simulation basically mimics a bunch of drones flying around, trying to spot fires or weird hot spots in a given area using an infrared sensor.
+Pretty cool, right?

 I wrote the following blog posts related to the simulation: